Directify vs eDirectory A eDirectory alternative built for directory websites

 If you're not sure: eDirectory makes sense when native mobile apps, parallel content types, or source-code ownership are non-negotiable.
 Directify makes sense for almost every other modern directory build — and the price gap (roughly 3× at the entry tier) means the burden of proof is on eDirectory's specific differentiators rather than on the general "managed SaaS directory" job.

-Start a 7-day free trial below — full access, cancel any time before day 7, and if Directify isn't the right fit we'll be the first to point you toward the eDirectory tier that matches your needs.
+Start free below — the Free plan covers 10 listings on a subdomain, no time limit.
+Every paid plan adds a 7-day free trial on top, full access, cancel any time before day 7.
+If Directify isn't the right fit we'll be the first to point you toward the eDirectory tier that matches your needs.

 Feature-by-feature comparison